afontainec/chinchay-docs/docs/middleware/access.md

   ### Overview

   This is one of the most useful methods.
-Its intended to filter the `search` parameter of [The Model](../models/find.html#parameters) so it does not access data it should not.
+It's intended to filter the `search` parameter of [The Model](../models/find.html#parameters) so it does not access data it should not.
 It will either edit, remove or add properties to the search in order to return only what it is accessible by the user.

-  It is usually used in a controller right before the [find](../models/find) or [count](../models/count) method of the model are called.
+  It is usually used in a controller right before the [find](../models/find) or [count](../models/count) method of the model is called.

   ### Parameter